-The Classification and Records Office (CRO) schedules, receives, processes and coordinates transport of offenders for intake, release and transfer.
+The Classification and Records Office (CRO) schedules, receives, processes and coordinates transport of offenders for intake, transfer and release.
 It also creates and maintains records on these offenders.
-During FY 2016, as part of the Electronic Data Management System (EDMS) implementation process, the CRO began scanning approximately 450,000 committee cards and 91,000 offender files.
+During FY 2017, as part of the Electronic Data Management System (EDMS) process, the CRO scanned approximately 450,000 committee cards and 91,000 offender files.
 In an effort to create electronic offender profiles on all currently incarcerated offenders, the CRO is copying and pasting all imaged committee cards into the Classification Profile.

-The Unit Classification and Count Room Department creates an Electronic Classification Profile for each prison and state jail offender, which replaces the hard copy travel card in use since the 1960's.
-This department also coordinates offender photos for religious beards.
-In FY 2016, as part of the EDMS project, unit classification departments began scanning the records of discharged offenders into the OnBase system in order to merge the contents of their unit file with their permanent master file.
+The Unit Classification and Count Room Department is responsible for conducting division-level audits of all unit classification operations and providing initial training and technical support to unit classification staff.
+In FY 2017, as part of the EDMS project, unit classification departments continued scanning the records of discharged offenders into the OnBase system in order to merge the contents of their unit file with their permanent master file.

 The Intake Department is responsible for administering assessments, creating identification documents, and collecting and compiling offender information to generate offenders' initial classification records.
-Intake administers the Texas Risk Assessment Screening for all prison and state jail offenders in order to identify recidivism risk levels based on criminogenic factors.
-The Intake Department creates transport cards on the date offenders are received as part of the Classification Profile System for prison and state jail offenders, and intake prison sociologists use the OnBase system to view permanent file material, instead of having the hard copy folder sent to the unit.
-The Intake Department conducts regional processing for updating offender photos and identification cards for offenders approved to have religious beards.
-The Intake Department also works with the Federal Bureau of Investigation in an iris-scanning pilot project at male prison reception facilities where, during the photo identification process, images of offenders' irises are captured for addition to the FBI's iris photo repository.
+Intake administers the Texas Risk Assessment Screening for all prison and state jail offenders in order to identify recidivism risk levels based on criminogenic factors, and creates transport cards on the date offenders are received as part of the Classification Profile System for prison and state jail offenders.
+Intake sociologists use the OnBase system to view permanent file material, instead of having the hard copy folder sent to the unit.
+The sociologists use this information to create an electronic Classification Profile for each prison and state jail offender, replacing the paper travel card which was in use since the 1960's.
+Intake also conducts regional processing for updating offender photos and identification cards for offenders approved to have religious beards, and works with the Federal Bureau of Investigation in an iris-scanning project at male prison reception facilities where, during the photo identification process, images of offenders' irises are captured for addition into the FBI's iris photo repository.
 Iris scans of enrolled offenders are used as an additional identification tool at the regional release sites.